-Working closely with the Environment Agency we designed a pumped eel pass using 3 modern ram pumps.
+Working closely with the Environment Agency, Stonbury designed a pumped eel pass using three modern ram pumps.
 The total lift was 9m over 18m to ensure that the eels and elvers could be dropped into still water.

-The challenging installation was carried out by our site team with no disruption to the function of the monitoring station.
-Within 24 hours of commissioning, the first elver was recorded using the new eel pass.
+The installation was carried out with no disruption to the function of the monitoring station, and within 24 hours of commissioning, the first elver was recorded using the new eel pass.